Updated for 2018

-Uptown Charlotte turned on the holiday lights and instantly become a festive destination.
-Within easy walking distance of each other are three towering Christmas trees, a Christmas market, outdoor ice skating, plenty to eat and drink, and, of course, an orchestra of animatronic bears.
+When Uptown Charlotte turns on the holiday lights it instantly becomes a festive destination.
+Within walking distance of each other are four towering Christmas trees, a Christmas market, outdoor ice skating, plenty to eat and drink, and, of course, an orchestra of animatronic bears.

 Want to see it all (or at least a lot of it) in one night?
-We planned out a two-mile walk and tested it ourselves.
 Put on your comfortable shoes and try it yourself!

 Some of the destinations are just for a quick look and others are places you’ll want to spend some time.
-We did this walk at night time, to see the lights.
-Much of it would be enjoyable during the day as well.
+Most of the attractions on this walk would be great day or night.
 Make sure to check the times for everything and to follow links for updates.

 Everything on this tour is free to see.
 Just pay for food, drink and ice skating.
 Maybe bring a couple bucks for the busking musicians?